mammaldev/qouch/README.md

 ## TODO:

-+ right the README - rem include "rootKey" for #view & #viewDocs
++ write the README - rem include "rootKey" for #view & #viewDocs